 There are many variations of French breakfast.
 However; another alternative if you want to taste and feel like a French for one day is to just have du pain, de la confiture et du beurre (bread, jam and butter).

 The most famous bread, as you may know, is the Baguette (stick).
 The standard baguette weighs 250 grams (about half a pound) You will find the ordinaries and the higher-end, quality, baguettes made with natural leaven and quality flours at the same boulangerie.
 I personally recommend the Baguette de Tradition, which cost all of 0 to 50 cents more.
 You will notice the difference.

 Baguettes are the most important items in a boulangerie as they are the most fundamental element of sitting down to eat for a French.
 The Grand Prix de la Meilleure Baguette — otherwise known as the official “Best Baguette” competition is run every year in Paris.

-The jam I would recommend is the well known Bonne Maman, good quality-price preserve that can be found in any supermarket.
+The jam I would recommend is the well-known Bonne Maman, a good quality-price preserve that can be found in any supermarket.

 So, you can have a great breakfast for a really good price.